InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 As we all know, JS is a non-blocking and single-threaded language, because JS was born to interact with the browser in the beginning.
 If JS was a multi-threaded language, we might have problems handling DOM in multiple threads (imagine adding nodes in a thread and deleting nodes in another thread at the same time), however we could introduce a read-write lock to solve this problem.

 Execution context, generated during JS execution, will be pushed into call stack sequentially.
 Asynchronous codes will hang up and get pushed into the task queues (there are multiple kinds of tasks).
-Once the call stack is empty, the Event Loop will process the next message in task queues and push it into call stack for execution, thus essentially the asynchronous operation in JS is actually synchronous.
+Once the call stack is empty, the Event Loop will process the next message in the task queues and push it into the call stack for execution, thus essentially the asynchronous operation in JS is actually synchronous.

 ```js
 console.log('script start');